Checkmk

 Does this affect you?
 The topic of APIs affects you if you have extended the check plug-ins delivered with Checkmk with your own, self-written plug-ins and/or if you use plug-ins from other sources.

-Deprecated endpoints or parameters of the Checkmk REST API are marked in the API documentation with the icon.
+Deprecated endpoints or parameters of the Checkmk REST API are marked in the API documentation with the symbol.

-What will you need to do?
-Open the REST API documentation with Help > Developer Resources > REST API documentation.
-Search for Deprecated in the browser on the page, check whether you are using deprecated elements in your scripts and replace them before updating.
-In the REST API documentation, you will usually find instructions on how to replace the functions that no longer exist in the new version.
+What do you need to do?
+Open the REST API documentation via Help > Developer resources > REST API.
+Search the page in your browser for Deprecated, check whether you are using deprecated elements in your scripts, and replace these before updating.
+The REST API documentation usually includes instructions on how to replace features that no longer exist in the new version.

 As in every Checkmk version, there are also changes to the software in the current 2.5.0 version which may have repercussions on your Checkmk installation.
 In Checkmk these changes are organized and documented in what we refer to as our Werks.
 A so-called incompatible change requires that you make manual modifications in order to allow existing functions to continue to run as usual and/or to be able to use new functions.

 Does this affect you?
-In general, there will be incompatible changes that will also affect your Checkmk installation, it is however impossible to make a general statement.
+In general there will be incompatible changes that will also affect your Checkmk installation, it is however impossible to make a general statement covering all possible situations.
 In this article we have collected those issues that apply to all or most Checkmk installations.
 In any case there may be additional changes that are relevant to you, for example in checks that you use in your installation.

 What will you need to do?
 Following every update — including patch versions — Checkmk will show you the number and content of incompatible changes and ask you to check and take note of them.
 Before performing the update is the right time to check for any changes from version 2.4.0 that may have an impact on the update.